Woman Gives Her Brother's Dog Away As He Didn't Seem Concerned About It After Moving Out Of Their Home

 A Redditor feels that it would have been better if the OP told her brother that she's giving the dog away.

 Research indicates that emotional disconnect can significantly influence decision-making, especially in familial contexts.
 In a study published in the Journal of Family Issues, researchers found that individuals who experience emotional estrangement from family members are more likely to make impulsive decisions regarding shared responsibilities.
 This emotional distance can cloud judgment, leading to actions like giving away a pet without fully considering the implications for the animal or the family.
-Psychologists suggest that engaging in open dialogues about feelings and responsibilities within families can reduce this disconnect, fostering healthier decision-making processes.
+Engaging in open dialogues about feelings and responsibilities within families can reduce this disconnect, fostering healthier decision-making processes.

 Practically, family counseling or therapy can help address underlying emotional issues and improve communication among family members.